paritytech/substrate/srml/contract/COMPLEXITY.md

 The execution of this function involves 2 DB reads for querying `create_base_fee` and `MaxDepth` constants.
 These values can be pre-loaded pushing the cost of loading to a higher level and making it a one time.

-Also, `transfer` can make up to 4 DB reads and up to 2 DB writes (if flushed to the storage).
+Also, `transfer` can make up to 4 DB reads and up to 2 DB writes (if flushed to the storage) in the standard case.
+If removal of the source account takes place then it will additionally perform a DB write per one storage entry that the account has.

 Storing the code in the overlay may induce another DB write (if flushed to the storage) with the size proportional to the size of the constructor code.

 Finally, all changes are `commit`-ted into the underlying overlay.
 The complexity of this depends on the number of changes performed by the constructor code.
 Thus, the pricing of storage modification should account for that.

 **complexity**: Up to 6 DB reads and induces up to 3 DB writes (if flushed to the storage), one of which is dependent on the size of the code.
+Additionally, if the source account removal takes place a DB write will be performed per one storage entry that the account has.

 # Externalities